Saturday, April 11, 2026

 Good Boy (Ben Leonberg, 2025)

-Indy, the golden retriever (pictured above right)
+Indy, the Nova Scotia Duck Tolling Retriever (pictured above right)

 Gremlins (Joe Dante, 1984)